Professor Matt Sanders

 Matt Sanders is a Professor of Clinical Psychology and the founder of the Triple P – Positive Parenting Program.
 His home base is in Brisbane, Australia, where he is Director of the Parenting and Family Support Centre, University of Queensland.
 Professor Sanders is also a visiting Professor at Manchester University, University of South Carolina, Glasgow Caledonian University and the University of Auckland.

-Over four decades, Professor Sanders has built a highly regarded international reputation for conducting outstanding research and translating it into practical programs which address childhood behaviour problems and promote stronger families.
+Over four decades, Professor Sanders has built a highly regarded international reputation for conducting outstanding research and translating it into practical programs which address childhood behavior problems and promote stronger families.

-Professor Sanders is the author of more than 200 publications, including more than 170 peer-reviewed articles, and has written or co-written 12 books, including the popular Every Parent: A Positive Approach to Children's Behaviour.
+Professor Sanders is the author of more than 340 publications, including more than 280 peer-reviewed articles, and has written or co-written 58 books, including the popular Every Parent: A Positive Approach to Children's behavior.
 His work has inspired three international TV series, including the UK's high-rating Driving Mum and Dad Mad.

 Professor Sanders has consulted and advised governments at senior policy levels in Australia, Canada, UK, Eire, Switzerland, New Zealand, Hong Kong, Singapore, Japan, Iran, Germany, France, Sweden, Belgium and the Netherlands.